Results of the Work – 5.9.23

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed and you took in a little sunshine.
-There’s a chill again in Chicago but sunny today.
-I had a good day on campus and Miles and Aaron each prayed with me to receive Jesus today.
-Please pray they grow in their faith.
-Thanks for your prayers.
-Their stories are below if you have time.
+I hope your day was blessed with comfort and love coming down from the father of lights.
+Thanks so much for praying today if you had a chance.
+Noah and Nick prayed with me to receive Jesus.
+Please pray they both grow in their faith.
+I’m grateful for your help.
+Their stories are below if you have some time.

 Bob